Japanese adult adoption: Economic impact

 In contemporary Japanese society, many Japanese businesses have stayed in the family line because of the convenience and prevalence of adult adoption.
 In the past, merchant families in Western Japan would adopt an heir if the biological predecessor was incapable of taking over the family business.
 When there is no son to inherit the company or the son is deemed too inadequate or unintelligent to take over, the CEO will then turn to adult adoption, adopting a worthy employee from the business.
 This is also the case when the original biological heir is uninterested in taking over the family business.
 Large successful family run corporations such as Suzuki have utilized this strategy.
-The current CEO of Suzuki, Osamu Suzuki, is the fourth adopted son that has headed the company.
+The former CEO of Suzuki, Osamu Suzuki, was the fourth adopted son that has headed the company.
 Suzuki bypassed his own biological heir and named Hirotaka Ono as his successor, because he felt that his biological son was less capable.
 Other famous companies using this method are Kikkoman, Canon, Toyota, and Matsui Securities.
 The world's oldest family business, the Nishiyama Onsen Keiunkan, has been passed down through the family name for 1,300 years.
 If the adopted male heir falls short of success, he can be passed over and disinherited from the family, although it is very rare.
 If this happens, another successor can be adopted, since the first lost his inheritance.

+A 2026 study found that "adopted heirs were substantially more likely to remain elite and to reach the extreme upper tail of the income distribution than biological heirs.
+The results are robust to family, regional, occupational, and educational controls."